KopiasCsaba/ccp_audio_system_manual/for_technicians/settingup.md

 * Speak into each microphone, and you should see activity on the mixer, and hear yourself in each monitor.

+If everything was working, continue with the [Rehearsal guide](rehearsal.md) or the [Service guide](service.md)!

+If something wasn't working, check the rest of this guide on how to troubleshoot.

 ## Troubleshooting
 If there is any issue on the stage, check these things: